leobertolazzi/leobertolazzi.github.io/_pages/1_bio.md

 ## Education

-* PhD in Information Engineering and Computer Science, University of Trento, 2023
+* PhD in Information Engineering and Computer Science, University of Trento, ongoing

 * M.Sc. in Cognitive Science, University of Trento, 2023